joaomacp/at_home_rsbb_comm_ros/README.md

 Furthermore, you need to use at least ROS Hydro, follow the instructions at http://wiki.ros.org/ROS/Installation/ .

-This was tested with Ubuntu 12.04.5 LTS (Precise Pangolin) and 14.04.1 LTS (Trusty Tahr).
+This package was successfully tested on Ubuntu 12, 14, 16 and 18.

 ## Compiling